 BACH-U: the Arizona Bach Festival Lecture Series

-During the time between the 2013 and 2014 Festivals, a series of three Bach-related lectures titled "BACH-U" will be presented at the Burton Barr Central Library, at 1221 N Central Ave, Phoenix, AZ (click here for a map).
+During the time between the 2014 and 2015 Festivals, a series of Bach-related lectures titled "BACH-U" will be presented at the Burton Barr Central Library, at 1221 N Central Ave, Phoenix, AZ (click here for a map).

 We typically charge $10 admission for the lectures to cover costs, but we're going to offer the first 2014 lecture free of charge, so tell all your friends!
 Here are the details: